ajdalshov/peugeot-508-winow-wiper-repair/README.md

 	---

-- Remove the clamps using a flat screwdriver and carefuly separate the plastic housing from the motor housing ([YouTube video made by someone else to get an idea on how to do this right](https://www.youtube.com/watch?v=EBXXZTmN6M8)), it's usually corroded and can be a bit stuck, be patient and careful.
+- Remove the clamps using a flat screwdriver and carefully separate the plastic housing from the motor housing ([YouTube video made by someone else to get an idea on how to do this right](https://www.youtube.com/watch?v=EBXXZTmN6M8)), it's usually corroded and can be a bit stuck, be patient and careful.

 	![](assets/1_397_220_614_case_disassembly.jpg)